Differentiable Physics#

 Bases:

 This class implements smooth contact forces that maintain gradient flow for automatic differentiation.
-Instead of hard constraints or projections that introduce discontinuities, it uses smooth barrier potential functions that activate near contact.
+Instead of hard constraints or projections that introduce discontinuities, it uses a compact penalty that activates near contact.

 The barrier potential is: